 Get a teaching credential!
 Whether you teach ESL or an elementary or secondary school subject in an international school, teaching is a marketable, exportable skill that is highly sought after abroad.
-School breaks/holidays are abundant, which allows you to travel on your downtime (case in point, I get 13 paid weeks of vacation a year).
-Teaching also allows you to have a base, which might be a better option for those who would like to travel, but don’t necessarily like the idea of backpacking or being on the move all the time.
-Getting a diploma to teach ESL and/or a state teaching credential is relatively time and cost-effective.
+School breaks and holidays are abundant, which allows you to travel on your downtime (case in point: I get 13 paid weeks of vacation a year).
+Teaching also allows you to have a base, which might be a better option for those who would like to travel but don’t necessarily like the idea of backpacking or being on the move all the time.
+Getting a diploma to teach ESL and/or a state teaching credential is relatively time and cost effective.
 Do it!

 What is one thing you know now that you wish you knew when you started traveling?